AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_unity.md

 #### Retrieve basic chat room attributes

-All the chat room members can call `FetchRoomInfoFromServer` to retrieve the detailed information of the current chat room, including the subject, announcement, description, member type, and admin list.
+All chat room members can call `FetchRoomInfoFromServer` to retrieve the detailed information of the current chat room, including the subject, announcement, description, member type, and admin list.

 ```c#
 // The chat room members can call FetchRoomInfoFromServer to get the information of the specified chat room.